ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 ## JupyterHub

-[Jupyter notebooks](https://jupyter.org/) are an excellent resource for interactive development and data analysis using Python, R, and other languages.
+[Jupyter notebooks](https://jupyter.org/) are an excellent resource for interactive development and data analysis using _Python_, _R_, and other languages.
 Jupyter notebooks can contain live code, equations, visualizations, and explanatory text which provide an excellent enviornment to use, learn, and teach interactive data analysis.

 CU Research Computing (CURC) operates a [JupyterHub server](https://jupyterhub.readthedocs.org/en/latest/) that enables users to run Jupyter notebooks on Summit or Blanca for serial (single core) and shared-memory parallel (single node) workflows.
 The CURC JupyterHub runs atop of [Anaconda](http://anaconda.com).
 Additional documentation on the [CURC Anaconda distribution](../software/python.md) is available and may be a good pre-requisite for the following documentation outlining use of the CURC JupyterHub.